florianv/petrinet/README.md

 ```

 Note : Once you create and register a custom type, you need to pass it to the Petri Net before creating anything.
-It will inject it in the elements which needs it.
+It will inject it in the elements which need it.

 ## Some Future work